dinesh-ax/axway-open-docs/content/en/docs/operational_insights/production_setup/_index.md

 It is assumed that you have already familiarized yourself with Operational Insights component by using its [basic setup](/docs/operational_insights/basic_setup/).
 {{< /alert >}}

+## Securing a kubernetes cluster

+For a general overview of how to secure a production cluster please consult the kubernetes documentation [here:](https://kubernetes.io/docs/tasks/administer-cluster/securing-a-cluster/).

+In this page we will also highlight 3 specific areas of security - network policies, secrets and encryption in transit

 ## Kubernetes Networking

 In kubernetes, containers are run inside pods.
 A typical pod may run more than one container but it is common to configure a pod to run only one container, unless the second is a helper or side-car container.